darksidelemm/pi_sstv_shield/README.md

 ### Hardware
 * Raspberry Pi Model A or B
   * If using a RPi without an audio output socket, you will also need a USB sound card or some other DAC.
+* WARNING WARNING - Raspbian Bullseye will break a RPi Model 3 A+ with 512MB of RAM when you enable legacy camera support.
+Use Buster for now until I figure out a solution...

 * DRA818V/U on shield, with the following connections to the Pi: